juliahollermeier/GEB_Projects_tools/Documentation/3_LabProject_Delivery.md

   <img src="./Images/Setup/Captura_needle.png" width="400"/>
   <p><em>Figure 2: Visualization of the 3D orientation of the surgical_needle object in RoboDK.</em></p>
 </div>

-### **3. Approach to the proposed questions**

-Once the object was modified, we observed that when applying rotations, it did not behave as expected.
-This issue occurred because the coordinate system of the IMU and the local coordinate system of the 3D object in RoboDK were not aligned, leading to incorrect orientation results.
-Therefore, we needed to physically align the IMU device with the axes of the computer reference frame.

 ### **4. Final conclusions and future applications**